DirtBagXon/hypseus_singe_data/README.md

     ffmpeg -i FaI.mp4 -an -qscale:v 4 -b:v 6000k -vf scale=640:480 -codec:v mpeg2video fireandice.m2v

+If sound is out of sync, use `-ss` to delay audio encode start in `ms` *(hh:mm:ss.SSS)*:

+    ffmpeg -i DL2E.mp4 -ss 00:00:00.330 -vn -c:a libvorbis -ar 44100 -map a -b:a 160k dl2e.ogg

+### Audio Delay

+Games where audio sync issues have thus far been observed: `carbon`, `dl2e`, `asterix` and `cliff`

+You can **fix** any existing `.ogg` files with delay easily, using:

+    mv dl2e.ogg dl2e_delayed.ogg
+    ffmpeg -i dl2e_delayed.ogg -ss 00:00:00.330 -c copy dl2e.ogg

 ## Details below are only required for porting new games